AlexP11223/ProgForumRuUserscripts/README.md

 UserScripts for a vBulettin 3.8 forum (https://programmersforum.ru).
-The scripts were tested usng TamperMonkey for Chrome and Forefox (also earlier GreaseMonkey but it became broken after Firefox 57 and we stoped using it).
+The scripts were tested using TamperMonkey for Chrome and Firefox (also earlier GreaseMonkey but it became broken after Firefox 57 and we stopped using it).

 Some scripts (in [/non-user-js](/non-user-js)) were adapted to normal JS scripts that can be integrated into the forum by the forum owner.